-Flagship Marine — founded in 1995 and located in Stuart, FL — is a manufacturer of marine air conditioning systems for the recreational, commercial, and military markets.
-According to their site, every Flagship Marine unit is made in the US using only domestic metal alloys.
+Flagship Marine — founded in 1995 and located in Stuart, FL — is a manufacturer of marine air conditioners for the recreational, commercial, and military markets.
+Every Flagship Marine unit is made in the US using only domestic metal alloys.

-Flagship units are installed on US Coast Guard and US Navy vessels, and are said to be still working after 10-20 years.
+Flagship units are installed on US Coast Guard and US Navy vessels, and you often hear of boaters saying their Flagship units last 20+ years.

-While Flagship is known for making dependable, and rugged commercial / military quality units, it is a favorite among many recreational boaters as well.
+While Flagship is known for making dependable, and rugged commercial / military quality marine air conditioners, it is a favorite among many recreational boaters as well.

 - Made in the USA with domestic metal alloys

 - I saw many reviews praising Flagship for being rugged, long-lasting

 - High quality materials